We don’t need no water, let the… oh, wait… The actual roof is actually on fire you say?

 YES: Ahh!
 Time to run around like crazy people!

-The next time the HVAC unit cycled on, there was giant torch on the roof with flames reportedly eight feet high.
-A local fire fighter just happened to be driving down the road and spotted the fire, thus likely saving the building from major damage.
-The fire department came and cut off the gas and electric.
+The next time the HVAC unit cycled on, there was a giant torch on the roof with flames reportedly eight feet high.
+A local firefighter just happened to be driving down the road and spotted the fire, thus likely saving the building from major damage.
+The fire department came and cut off the gas and electricity.
 The building was evacuated for about 20 minutes while they overhauled and checked for internal fires.

 A second unit suffered the same fate, only with less damage:

-The fire in this unit was contained to the controller area.
+The fire in this unit was contained in the controller area.
 Same situation with the gas pipe, only it looks like the pipe was not broken all the way off:

-The other two units are shut off while the gas pipes are dug out of the snow pack and checked for damage.
-At some point, they will be turned back on so that the heat can be restored to the second floor sales bullpen.
-Meanwhile, the sales people; they are complaining.
+The other two units are shut off while the gas pipes are dug out of the snowpack and checked for damage.
+At some point, they will be turned back on so that the heat can be restored to the second-floor sales bullpen.
+Meanwhile, the salespeople; are complaining.

 We threw a tarp over the unit with the cover ripped off because more snow is on the way: